appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 * [MySQL](/reference/datasources/querying-mysql.md), and a [lot more](/reference/datasources/).
 :::

-Let's utilize this mock data source to fetch all the business items for the Review Moderator app by following the below steps:
+Lets utilize this mock data source to fetch all the business items for the Review Moderator app by following the below steps:

 <VideoEmbed host="youtube" videoId="ZOSYloiB8ZY" title="Connecting to a Datasource on Appsmith" caption="Connecting to a Datasource on Appsmith"/>

-1. First, click on the `+` the icon next to the `Datasources`.
+1. First, click the `+` the icon next to the `Datasources`.
 2. Next, you'll see a list of data source options that you can connect to.
 3. Choose **Postgres** and rename the data source to `Postgres Mock DB`.
 4. Next, use the following details to connect with the data source.